- Original Declaration of Independence, Constitution, and Bill of Rights

 Drop in during your museum visit to participate in hands-on activities and programs based on documents, images, maps, posters and more.
 Open Monday–Saturday, 10 a.m.–4 p.m.
 Reservations not required.

-Constitution-in-Action Learning Lab
+Constitution-in-Action Learning Lab at the Boeing Learning Center

 Bring your group of students, scouts, teachers, or other civic-minded individuals to explore how the actions of the Federal Government are based in our Constitution.